ikbalkaya/ikbalkaya/README.md

 - 🤔 Ask me about mobile development in general, Android development in specific, Kotlin, Java, object oriented programming and product development.
-- 🧗I am a starter boilderer and I love climbing
+- 🧗I am a starter boulderer and I love climbing

 <!--
 **ikbalkaya/ikbalkaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.